Worship, Fellowship, and Business: The 2018 Texas Annual Conference

 During the business portion of the Conference, lay and clergy delegates will vote on key resolutions, set goals for future ministry, and hear reports from the past year.

 Resolutions before the voting body are as follows:

 Full details for each resolution are available in the Pre-Conference Journal, available on-line at https://www.txcumc.org/tac2018.

 Delegates will hear ministry reports from a variety of ministries including the extensive efforts involved in the Texas Annual Conference’s response to Hurricane Harvey.
 The Center for Missional Excellence will share an update on the progress made over the last year as well as cast a vision for future recovery efforts.
 “We will hear the stories of individuals who have given of themselves in service to help neighbors restore and rebuild their lives as well as project what lies ahead to continue the work,” Williamson said.

 Worship and Celebration

 One of the most beloved aspects of the Conference is the opportunity to reconnect with friends from throughout the Texas Annual Conference as well as spend time in corporate worship.
 During the opening ceremony, Bishop Jones will offer the Episcopal Address.
-Attendees will have the opportunity to attend several special services as well, including the Service Honoring Retirees, the Service of Ordination and Commissioning, the Service of Sending Forth and The Memorial Service.
+Attendees will have the opportunity to attend several special services as well, including the Service Honoring Retirees, the Service of Ordination and Commissioning, and the Service of Sending Forth and The Memorial Service.